sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Mobile_Backend_Services_SDKs/AMPLIFY_Appcelerator_Platform_Services_SDK_for_Android_Mobile_Backend_Services.md

 #### Example: APSFiles Create Call with Progress Handler

 The following example uploads a file from the device (/res/raw/reference.pdf) to the MBS storage server.
 Since the method call requires that uploaded data be an instance of java.io.File, the application needs to copy the resource to a read-write directory before uploading it.
-Storing the file locally requires that the [WRITE\_EXTERNAL\_STORAGE](http://developer.android.com/reference/android/Manifest.permission.html#WRITE_EXTERNAL_STORAGE) permission is included in your AndroidManifest.xml file.
+Locally storing the file requires that the [WRITE\_EXTERNAL\_STORAGE](http://developer.android.com/reference/android/Manifest.permission.html#WRITE_EXTERNAL_STORAGE) permission is included in your AndroidManifest.xml file.

 The progress callback calls the setProgress() method on a ProgressBar object, displaying the status of the upload.
 After the request completes, the application displays a toast notification.